sharanraj16/coders-bank/README.md

 ## Inspiration and Development

 The Coders Bank project was inspired by a desire to create a functional and practical banking application that leverages my full-stack development skills.
-The idea was to build a simple, user-friendly app that demonstrates core banking functionalities while showcasing the knowledge gained from Code Institute.
+The idea was to build a simple, user-friendly app that demonstrates core banking functionalities while showcasing the knowledge gained from Code Institute.The German edition of Python Crashkurs by Eric Matthes greatly helped me understand how banking-related Python projects work, building on my previous experience from my BTEC in Computing and providing a solid foundation in Python programming and practical applications.
 The project was developed using Python and deployed to Heroku, drawing from the extensive course materials and support provided by Code Institute.

 ## Features